utgwkk/App-PerlFuzzyTokenFinder/README.md

 # NAME

-App::PerlFuzzyTokenFinder - It's new $module
+perl-fuzzy-token-finder

+# DESCRIPTION

+perl-fuzzy-token-finder is a frontend of App::PerlFuzzyTokenFinder.

 # SYNOPSIS

-    use App::PerlFuzzyTokenFinder;

-# DESCRIPTION

-App::PerlFuzzyTokenFinder is ...
+    $ perl-fuzzy-token-finder 'return ... unless ...'

 # LICENSE